 The Cowichan Estuary Nature Centre is an interactive nature centre overlooking the Cowichan Estuary, a 400 hectare estuarine ecosystem and internationally designated Important Bird Area (IBA) in the unceded territory of the Quw’utsun people.
 The Nature Centre offers opportunities for all ages to learn about the estuary, its watershed, marine life, and natural and cultural history.

 Visitors can see and touch marine and intertidal creatures in the aquarium and touch tank; use the microscopes, telescopes and interactive displays, and enjoy wildlife and bird watching along the oceanfront interpretive trail and from the viewing tower.

-Cowichan Bay is home to the Cowichan Maritime Centre – an active community-based maritime museum and the home of the Cowichan Wooden Boat Society.
+The Cowichan Maritime Centre – an active, community-based maritime museum and the home of the Cowichan Wooden Boat Society.
 The first three pier exhibits are open at each end which allows the public to walk through and view the displays.
 The end gallery is a two level enclosed unit which contains many of the more environmentally sensitive artifacts such as model boats, pictures and a marine library.